Computer technology in dentistry (Digital dentistry) uses, types, cons & pros

-Dentistry relies heavily on technology & highly implements new techniques, It is the branch of medicine that involves research, teaching, administration, The patient care is based on generation, storage & manipulation of the information, The computers can handle large amount of such data, The use of computer graphics has enabled simulation of the cosmetic changes to be presented to the patient with before & after possibilities.
+Dentistry relies heavily on technology & highly implements new techniques, It is the branch of medicine that involves research, teaching, administration, The patient care is based on generation, storage & manipulation of the information, The computers can handle a large amount of such data, The use of computer graphics has enabled simulation of the cosmetic changes to be presented to the patient with before & after possibilities.

-There are many areas that is used in digital dentistry such as CAD/CAM & intraoral imaging ( both laboratory- & clinician-controlled), Caries diagnosis, Computer-aided implant dentistry (such as design & fabrication of surgical guides), Digital radiography ( The intraoral & extraoral, including cone beam computed tomography (CBCT)).
+There are many areas that are used in digital dentistry such as CAD/CAM & intraoral imaging ( both laboratory- & clinician-controlled), Caries diagnosis, Computer-aided implant dentistry (such as design & fabrication of surgical guides), Digital radiography ( The intraoral & extraoral, including cone-beam computed tomography (CBCT)).

 Digital dentistry applications

-The technological advances in the industrial manufacturing have contributed to the improvement in productivity & quality of dental care, There are many benefits such as collecting, sorting & searching of the data, The efficiency & productivity are increased through the computer appointments, recall & practice analysis the programmes .
+The technological advances in the industrial manufacturing have contributed to the improvement in productivity & quality of dental care, There are many benefits such as collecting, sorting & searching of the data, The efficiency & productivity are increased through the computer appointments, recall & practice analysis the programs.

 CAD/CAM & intraoral imaging